-The one-year Master’s programme in Communication Studies at the UT (given in English) offers you three specializations:
+The one-year Master’s programme in Communication Studies at the UT (given in English) offers you four specializations:

-Marketing Communication is all about explaining, predicting and influencing consumer behaviour.
+Marketing Communication & Design is all about explaining, predicting and influencing consumer behaviour.
 Understanding the effects of advertising and marketing stimuli is central to this specialization.

 In this specialization, you will examine the following issues and questions:

 - How do consumers acquire information from the market, and which psychological processes play a role in processing this information?

 - What kind of information is most effective in helping consumers with their decisions about products or services that will have a significant impact on their lives (e.g. a new car, major surgery, a new mortgage, planning a holiday)?
 What information is best suited to promoting products that are purchased on a daily basis (fast-moving consumer goods) or to influencing routine buying behaviour?

 - What role can the internet play in consumer loyalty and communicating with the consumer?